vfcash/VFC-Core/README.md

 - **Valid Transactions:** 85 tps [max]
 - **Remainder / Utility Requests:** 24 tps

-Utility requests such as balance checks, pings, reward payments and user-agent requests have no defined limit like the Block Replay is always limited to 10 tps and valid processible transactions of each client 85 tps.
-Thus, when both of these services are at their max throughput remainder services will only get 24 tps with this iptables configuration.
+Utility requests such as balance checks, pings, reward payments and user-agent requests have no defined limit like how the Block Replay is always limited to 10 tps and the valid processable transactions of each client is limited to 85 tps.
+Thus, when both of these services are at their max throughput remainder services will only get 24 tps when using the following iptables configuration;

 ```
 iptables -I INPUT -p udp -i eth0 --dport 8787 -m state --state NEW -m recent --update --seconds 2 --hitcount 255 -j DROP